FatalSleep/Fast-Buffer/README.md

   operator T();
   // Writes a byte to the buffer AND
   T operator =(T value);
-  // Delets the fast_buffer and it's underlying buffer array when you dynamically allocate fast_buffer. delete my_fast_buffer;
+  // Deletes the fast_buffer and it's underlying buffer array when you dynamically allocate fast_buffer. delete my_fast_buffer;
 }